o3de/o3de.org/content/docs/user-guide/assets/_index.md

 toc: true
 ---

-This section has topics covering the **Asset Pipeline** and asset processing, including what source assets are, how they are discovered and tracked, and how they are processed into runtime optimized product assets.
+Topics in this section cover the **Asset Pipeline** and asset processing, including what source assets are, how they are discovered and tracked, and how they are processed into runtime optimized product assets.
 There are also guides for **Asset Processor**, which manages the Asset Pipeline, as well as the **Scene Settings** and **Texture Settings** tools, that customize source asset processing.
 The final guide explains how to create custom **Asset Builders** with **Python Asset Builder**.

 | Topic Area | Description |
 | --- | --- |